FIRE BAN LIFTED AS OF NOON, FRIDAY, SEPTEMBER 10, 2021

-CURRENT FIRE RATING FOR VERNON - MODERATE
+CURRENT FIRE RATING FOR VERNON - LOW TO MODERATE

 Campfire Season is Here

 Campfires are governed by the Fire Services Bylaw and the Good Neighbour Bylaw.
 These bylaws play a role in our community to ensure that everyone may enjoy a safe campfire experience, without adversely affecting the health of the community, or the ability for their neighbours to continue to enjoy their own properties.

 Campfires or fire appliances are allowed as long as they meet bylaw requirements: